nhsengland/datascience/docs/our_work/epma_autocoding.md

 - Richer data more useful for analysis and other downstream applications
 - Pipeline capable of processing many thousands of records at a time
 - Rules are able to be modified when new supplier systems of ePMA data are submitting

+Incorrect matches:

+Sometimes the autocoding will make a small number of incorrect matches and work is ongoing to improve methodology and minimise these.
+Where known incorrect matches are discovered, these are excluded from future mappings and will be published as known issues for analysts to be aware of.

 ## Outputs